lintian0616/vesselNormalization/LungMetQuantify/README.md

 ![ExperimentalDesign](IllustrationImages/ExperimentalDesign1.jpg)

-Another way to quantify the **macro**metastasis is India Ink assay, which is used in **Fig. 3**.
-Since we counted the lung metastasis nodules in India Ink Assay, the nodules should not be too big, otherwise the nodules will fused and affect the quantification.
+Another way to quantify the **macro**metastasis is India Ink assay, which was used in **Fig. 3**.
+In India Ink Assay, the nodules should not be too big.
+Otherwise the nodules will be fused and this can affect the quantification.
 Similar to the design in **Fig. 2**, we resected the tumor when the size reached 500mm<sup>3</sup>, but we terminated the experiment and quantified the number of lung metastasis nodules on **Day 28** post-E0771 injection.

 ![ExperimentalDesign](IllustrationImages/ExperimentalDesign2.jpg)